You want smart political talk without the meltdowns?

 It's free of Hollywood's agenda.

-Uh and and look, they're infiltrating that into everything.
+And look, they're infiltrating that into everything.

-As much as I am a I mean, I'm a film buff.
+As much as I am a, I mean, I'm a film buff.

-Uh I also see what is being put in front of my kids without any choice of our own.
+I also see what is being put in front of my kids without any choice of our own.

-Of course, You watch the movie, everything looks fine, and then all of a sudden you get the left hook out of nowhere, and it's like, where did that come from?
+Of course, you watch the movie, everything looks fine, and then all of a sudden you get the left hook out of nowhere, and it's like, where did that come from?

-Uh and I love the show, but it takes place in the early 70s, and there's a Trump joke in the first five minutes of the play.
+And you said, I saw a Broadway show this past week with my kids in New York, and this show, I don't want to name it, and I love the show, but it takes place in the early 70s, and there's a Trump joke in the first five minutes of the play.

 And you're like, well, that took me completely out of it.

-Like I I love the rest of the show.
+Like, I love the rest of the show.

 99.9% of that show was not political.